aramis-lab/clinicadl/docs/Interpret.md

 - **Data management**
     - `--tsv_path` (str) is a path to a directory containing one TSV file per diagnosis (see output tree of [getlabels](./TSVTools.md#getlabels---extract-labels-specific-to-alzheimers-disease)).
-    Default will use the same participants than those used during the training task.
+    Default will use the same participants as those used during the training task.
     - `--caps_directory` (str) is the path to a [CAPS](https://aramislab.paris.inria.fr/clinica/docs/public/latest/CAPS/Introduction/) hierarchy.
-    Default will use the same CAPS than during the training task.
+    Default will use the same CAPS as during the training task.
     - `--multi_cohort` (bool) is a flag indicated that [multi-cohort interpretation](Train/Details.md#multi-cohort) is performed.
     In this case, `caps_dir` and `tsv_path` must be paths to TSV files.
 If no new `caps_dir` and `tsv_path` are given this argument is not taken into account.
 - **Results**
     - `--target_node` (str) is the class the gradients explain.
-Default will explain the given diaggnosis.
+Default will explain the given diagnosis.
     - `--save_individual` (bool) if this flag is given the individual saliency maps of each input will be saved.
       Default will only save the mean saliency map across the data set.